 Adult: Advanced Danish language lessons will start Thursday, April 25 and end May 23.
 This class is mostly in Danish, and the content is adjusted to the needs and wishes of the students.
 There are no exams.
 Kim West will be the teacher.

-The cost is $100 for ten lessons, payable on the first day of your class.
+The cost is $50 for five lessons, payable on the first day of your class.
 A cheque made out to Danish House Society is preferred.

 All classes start at 6:30pm and end at 8:30pm in the Danish room at the Scandinavian Centre.